The unexpected sadness in watching our children grow up

 I started thinking about all the other things I missed, and realised how heavy that loss felt.
 And I questioned if I am allowed to feel that loss when my boys are healthy and growing up to be such lovely people.
 It felt as if I should just be grateful and move one, but the reality is that watching your children grow is a constant 'good-bye' to the child they were yesterday.

-This is of course not to take away from anyone who has lost a child in the real sense.
-There can never be a a comparison.
+Writing this, I was mindful to not take away from anyone who has lost a child in the real sense.
+There can never be a comparison.
 I am savouring all the 'new firsts' whereas parents who have lost a child can only imagine them.